 Circa Waves are on the cusp of greatness.
 At least, that’s what you would be lead to believe following a spin of new album What’s It Like Over There?
 Jack Parker caught up with frontman Kieran Shudall to discuss new music, Liverpool and the lasting industry impact of Brexit.

 Hey Kieran.
 How are you?
+Good, good.

+Here we are: another promotional campaign.
+How does that feel?
 It’s funny.
 It’s a sleepy dream world because we came from our own pub launch and haven’t slept that much.

 Tell me more about the pub launch.